Inns of Court: Irish Inns of Court

 In the Republic of Ireland, there is only one Inn of Court, the Honorable Society of King's Inns, founded in Dublin in 1541.
-After the partition of Ireland, a separate Northern Ireland Inn of Court was founded in Belfast in 1926.
+A separate Northern Ireland Inn of Court was founded in Belfast in 1926 after the partition of Ireland.

 American Inns of Court

 From the late 1970s, U.S. Chief Justice Warren Burger led a movement to create Inns of Court in the United States, loosely modelled after the traditional English Inns.
 In 1985, he and others established the American Inns of Court Foundation to promote and formally charter local Inns of Court across the United States.
 Each local Inn is devoted to promoting professionalism, civility, ethics, and legal skills amongst the American bench and bar, in a collegial setting, through continuing education and mentoring.
-At present, each major American city has more than one Inn of Court; for example, one Inn may be affiliated with a local law school, and another may be associated with a specific field of legal practice.
+Major American cities have more than one Inn of Court; for example, one Inn may be affiliated with a local law school, and another may be associated with a specific field of legal practice.
 American Inns of Court do not possess any real property.
-They are groups of judges, practising attorneys, law professors and students who meet regularly (usually monthly) to discuss and debate issues relating to legal ethics and professionalism.
+They are groups of judges, practising attorneys, law professors and students who meet regularly, usually monthly, to discuss and debate issues relating to legal ethics and professionalism.
 American Inn of Court meetings typically consist of a shared meal and a programme presented by one of the Inn's pupillage teams.

-The U.S. does not require attorneys to be members of an Inn of Court, and many of the equivalent functions are performed by state bar associations.
+The U.S. does not require attorneys—not divided into barristers and solicitors—to be members of an Inn of Court, and many of the equivalent functions are performed by state bar associations.
 Some states require attorneys to belong to the official bar association, e.g., the State Bar of Michigan, while other states, such as Illinois, do not make membership of an official bar association a compulsory condition of licensure.
 Neither voluntary professional associations (including the American Inns of Court) nor mandatory bar associations typically have any role in training or licensing of law students that would be comparable to that function of the four English Inns of Court in selection and training of new barristers.

 While the American Inns of Court share a collegial relationship with the English Inns, there is no formal or legal relationship.
 A Declaration of Friendship was signed by the English and American Inns of Court, establishing visitation procedures under which American Inn members can acquire a letter of introduction that will officially introduce them to the Inns in England and Ireland, with reciprocal procedures available for English and Irish barristers.
 An annual six-week exchange program, known as the Pegasus Scholarships, was created to provide for young English barristers to travel to the United States, and young American Inn of Court members to travel to London, to learn about the legal system of the other jurisdiction.